IgorKohan/NormalHermiteSplines.jl/docs/src/Normal-Splines-Method.md

 As well, it is useful to preprocess the source data of the problem by transforming the domain where interpolation nodes are located into the unit hypercube.

 The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [8] and [9] and developed in [10].
-Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [15] and applied for solving a mathematical economics problem in [11].
-Further results were reported on seminars and conferences [14,21,22].
+An idea of the multivariate splines in Sobolev space was initially presented in [25], however it was not well-suited to solving real-world problems.
+Using that idea the multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [15] and applied for solving a mathematical economics problem in [11].
+At the same time an interpolation scheme with Matérn kernels was developed in [26], this scheme coincides with interpolating normal splines method.
+Further results related to  applications of the normal splines method were reported at the seminars and conferences [14,21,22].

 **References**